Te1amon/wearedevs_source/README.md

 # wearedevs_source
-WeAreDevs that has been decompiled with dnSpy
+WeAreDevs that has been decompiled by Telamon.
+NOTE: This is only the C# part of WeAreDevs API.